 With so much money coming in, there are a lot of options available.
-One of the many choices that small business owners will have to make is choosing between a Cloud CRM and In-house (on-premise) CRM.
+One of the many choices that small business owners will have to make is choosing between a Cloud CRM software and an In-house (on-premises) CRM software.

 The decision is about long-term revenue growth, and not just breaking even with your CRM investment.